 5G home internet plans come in either capped or uncapped speed tiers.
 Capped services provide up to 100Mbps downloads, while uncapped will be as fast as the network allows in your area.
 In some instances, you will be able to achieve speeds in excess of 300Mbps, depending on your provider and where you live.

 Other benefits of 5G home internet include competitive pricing, with plans costing around the same, if not less than NBN.
-For example, a Spintel 5G home internet plan with uncapped speeds – typical evening speeds are advertised as 225Mbps – will cost you AU$90p/m after a three month introductory offer period.
-An Exetel NBN plan, also with typical evening speeds of 225Mbps costs $114.95p/m after a six month introductory offer period.
+For example, a Spintel 5G home internet plan with uncapped speeds — typical evening speeds are advertised as 240Mbps — will cost you AU$89p/m after a three month introductory offer period.
+A Superloop NBN plan, also with typical evening speeds of 240Mbps costs $113.95p/m after a six month introductory offer period.

 5G home internet is also relatively simple to install and doesn't require a technician to come to your home.
 Instead, you just have to plug in your supplied 5G modem, turn it on, wait for it to connect to a 5G signal and you're away.

 It's fair to say that if you’re already connected to the NBN, then switching providers is relatively seamless.
-But if you move into a newly-built home, then the initial setup process to get connected can occasionally come with its fair share of headaches.
+But if you move into a newly-built home, then the initial setup process to get connected can occasionally come with its fair share of headaches, making 5G home internet worth considering.

 4G home internet

-4G has the potential to support up to 1000Mbps speeds, but in reality, you're unlikely to achieve anything significant above 50Mbps.
-However, this does still put 4G on par with some NBN connections, which makes it a good alternative internet option.
+4G has the potential to support up to 1,000Mbps speeds, but in reality, you're unlikely to achieve anything significant above 50Mbps.
+However, this does still put 4G on par with some NBN connections, which makes it a good non-NBN internet plan to consider.

 The majority of 4G home internet plans in Australia come with unlimited data usage, but some may be capped to download speeds of 20Mbps (TPG, iiNet, Internode, Kogan and Vodafone all have this cap) while others, such as 4G services from Optus and Spintel offer uncapped 4G speeds.

 Unfortunately, despite the slower speeds, 4G home internet isn't much cheaper than 5G.
-Vodafone, for example, charges AU$60p/m for its 4G service capped at 20Mbps, if you don't already have a mobile plan, or AU$65p/m for its 5G service, capped at 50Mbps.
+Vodafone, for example, charges AU$50p/m for its 4G service capped at 20Mbps, although only if you have a Vodafone phone plan too.
+If you don't, you'll need to pay AU$60p/m.
+By contrast, Vodafone's 5G home internet service costs AU$65p/m if you don't have a mobile phone plan, with speeds capped at 50Mbps.

 So, if you can access a 5G network, we'd recommend going with that option over 4G.